HeroicKatora/static-alloc/same-alloc/Readme.md

-The `BufferVec` makes it possible to re-use allocations across multiple invocations of zero-copy parsers.
+The `SameVec` makes it possible to re-use allocations across multiple invocations of zero-copy parsers.

 This crate provides an allocated buffer that can be used by vectors of